|Dates||10th - 26th January 2019|

 General information about equipment, accommodation, flights, meals etc.

-FITNESS & EXPERIENCE NECESSARY
+FITNESS & EXPERIENCE NEEDED

 INSURANCE, HEALTH & SECURITY

 All clients must be insured for medical costs and repatriation in an emergency.
 We recommend having insurance for baggage, personal liability and cancellation as well.
 If you would like further advice please ask.
 Chile is a well developed country.
 Vaccinations for tetanus, typhoid and polio are recommended.
-The country is very safe and relaxing to travel in; theft and muggings are no more likely than they are in most of Britain.
+The country is very safe and relaxing to travel in; theft and muggings are no more likely than they are in most of Britain or Europe.

 SAFETY AND RISK

-This is an adventurous trip and
+This is an adventurous mountain trip and

 all clients will be exposed to an element of risk by taking part in this

 itinerary.
 While we take all reasonable precautions to reduce risk it is neither

 possible nor desirable to completely eliminate these additional risks.
 Some of

 these hazards carry the risk of serious injury or death.
 It is

 important that you understand the risks involved before signing our booking

 form.
 We have identified the following areas as the principal additional risks

 of this itinerary.
 This is not a fully inclusive list - please ask if you would

 like to see a more detailed risk assessment of this itinerary before booking.

 Minor slips and falls : due to steep, uneven and unstable ground.